 Veeam Backup & Replication allows you to perform secure restore — scan machine data with antivirus software before restoring the machine to the production environment.

 During secure restore, Veeam Backup & Replication mounts disks of the machine that you plan to restore to the mount server.
-On the mount server, Veeam Backup & Replication triggers an antivirus to scan files from the mounted disks.
-If during the scan the antivirus detects malware, Veeam Backup & Replication will either abort the restore process, or restore the machine or its disks with restrictions depending on secure restore settings.
+On the mount server, Veeam Backup & Replication triggers the antivirus software to scan files from the mounted disks.
+If during the scan the antivirus software detects malware, Veeam Backup & Replication will either abort the restore process, or restore the machine or its disks with restrictions depending on secure restore settings.

 Secure restore is available for the following restore operations: